Header Graphic

 (iii) The Fraud Prevention and Detection Fee

 Following the passage of the H-1B Visa Reform Act, there is an additional $500 "fraud prevention and detection fee."
 This fee is imposed upon first time H-1B petitions, and H-1B petitions where an H-1B worker is filing to change his or her H-1B employer.
-This fee is payable in addition to the H-1B base fee and (where applicable) the ACWIA/training fee.
+This fee is payable in addition to the H-1B base fee and (where applicable) the asylum program fee and/or the ACWIA/training fee.
 The fraud prevention and detection fee is not applicable to H-1B extensions with the same employer.

 (iv) Premium Processing

-For an additional, optional fee payment of $2,500, the H-1B employer can request the "premium processing" of an H-1B petition.
-This means that the H-1B petition must be processed and adjudicated within 15 days of the receipt of the premium processing request.
+For an additional, optional fee payment of $2,805, the H-1B employer can request the "premium processing" of an H-1B petition.
+This means that the H-1B petition must be processed and adjudicated within 15 business days of the receipt of the premium processing request.

 While the premium processing service is certainly more expensive, it does give applicants peace of mind and more control over their life plans with its ability to provide them with a quicker decision from the U.S.C.I.S.
 That said, premium processing does not guarantee a quicker approval: a denial, notice of intent to deny or a request for evidence also might be issued within that timeframe.
 Nor does premium processing make an approval of an H-1B petition more probable than through regular processing.